MP 05: Transfer of Line 14 trains to Line 4 (2022)

-With the deliveries of the MP 14 ongoing as of January, 2022, it is currently planned for all MP 05 trainsets on Line 14 to be moved over to Line 4, where they will operate alongside their MP 89CA counterparts and some (6-car) MP 14 units.
+With the deliveries of the MP 14 ongoing as of January 2022, it is currently planned for all MP 05 trainsets on Line 14 to be moved over to Line 4, where they will operate alongside their MP 89CA counterparts and some (6-car) MP 14 units.
 Trains that are being prepared for transfer are being repainted in the new Île-de-France Mobilités white/blue livery.
+The MP 05 trains entered service on Line 4 in September 2022 along with the MP 89 and MP 14 trains.

 Features and appearance

 The MP 05s are based on the MP 89CAs and their exterior appearance is the same; however, the MP 05 have brighter LED-type headlights compared to the MP 89.

 The RATP opted for an interior also similar to that of the MP 89, with only the colors differing: the blue and gray tones replaced by an off-white tone, the floor colored brick red, and the seats with a rainbow pattern, in a design was conceived by Yo Kaminagai.

 The trains are the first production sets to be equipped with the Dilidam multimedia system (first introduced in one MF 01 set) and security cameras; as well, they are the first rubber-tired rolling stock with an air conditioning system, with an output of 11 kW, housed on the roof.
 Most trains are equipped with rubber interconnecting gangways that are similar to that of the MP 89CA stock.
 However, trains #533 and onward are equipped with MF 01 type gangways.